KirillRV/Task_2/README.md

 ### Registration and Login

 - Users can register with a username and password.
-- Passwords should be stored securely (in your DAO implementation).
 - Login form validates user credentials.

 ### Calculator Page